ndornseif/MSM501-MainsReciprocalCounter/README.md

 - TP11: Reference input to the main gate.
 Should show the same signal as TP10 or TP5 depending on JMP2 (Clock select).
 - TP12: Signal input to the main gate.
 (0-5V square wave with same frequency as mains)

+## Trimmers
+- RP1:  Use this pot to adjust the voltage of the 5V rail.

 ## Firmware
 Find the firmware for this project in this [repository](https://github.com/ndornseif/MSM501-Firmware).